Life Goes On (LeAnn Rimes song)

 "Life Goes On" is a song by American country music artist LeAnn Rimes.
-Recorded for her fifth studio album Twisted Angel (2002), the song was penned by Rimes, Desmond Child, and Andreas Carlsson, with production from Child, Peter Amato, and Gregg Pagani.
+Recorded for her seventh studio album, Twisted Angel (2002), the song was penned by Rimes, Desmond Child, and Andreas Carlsson, with production from Child, Peter Amato, and Gregg Pagani.
 Lyrically, "Life Goes On" speaks of moving on and letting go of the past.
 Rimes's then-label, Curb Records, first released the song on August 5, 2002, as the lead single from the album.

 Commercially, "Life Goes On" missed the US Billboard Hot 100, peaking at number 10 on Billboards Bubbling Under Hot 100 chart.
-It was a bigger hit outside America, peaking within the top 10 in Australia, Canada, the Netherlands, New Zealand, Romania, and Sweden while reaching the top 20 in Norway and the United Kingdom.
+It was a bigger hit outside the United States, peaking within the top 10 in Australia, Canada, the Netherlands, New Zealand, Romania, and Sweden while reaching the top 20 in Norway and the United Kingdom.
 A country remix of the song was released to country radio and peaked at number 60 on Billboards Hot Country Singles & Tracks chart.

 Critical reception

-Chuck Taylor of Billboard magazine gave "Life Goes On" a positive review, saying "["Life Goes On"] features a sexy, sassy performance that allows the chanteuse to boldly audition her full-fledged transition to womanhood."
+Chuck Taylor of Billboard magazine gave "Life Goes On" a positive review, saying "['Life Goes On'] features a sexy, sassy performance that allows the chanteuse to boldly audition her full-fledged transition to womanhood."
 He ended his review by saying that "top 40 will respond to this enormously talented artist, who has delivered many a cherished hit."